-Five of the seven right wing gangsters who beat up four strikers over a month ago, and when they were arrested told the police they were hired by the right wing for \$50 a week, will come up Wednesday morn- The two killers who almost murdered Aaron Gross, will have a hearing in Jefferson Market Court Thurs- Furriers' Union, is now examining a third of the population is on the the minutes of the Mineola trial. verge of starvation, the textile work-They consist of 1,600 typewritten ers being the worst sufferers.
-In attorneys for the American Civil Lib- No Further Concessions.
+Five of the seven right wing gangsters who beat up four strikers over a month ago, and when they were arrested told the police they were hired by the right wing for \$50 a week, will come up Wednesday morn- The two killers who almost murdered Aaron Gross, will have a hearing in Jefferson Market Court Thurs- No Further Concessions.

 At the membership meetings of the Even political and fraternal labor orfour fur locals held Thursday eve- ganizations are few. four fur locals held Thursday ever gamzations are few. sia because the United States does not recognize the government of that workers that the Joint Board lead-celebrating its 75th birthday in a country.
-In the meantime, the bail roller has smoothed out all opposiers should not give any further con-time of depression unparalleled in 25 bond given for his appearance is becessions to the right wing in any future peace negotiations.
+In the meantime, the bail roller has smoothed out all opposicessions to the right wing in any future peace negotiations.
 Mr. F. Gatales, president of ting held by the government.